 At a time of routine military violence with massive civilian casualties, chivalry was an effort to set ground rules for knightly behavior.
 While these rules sometimes dictated generous treatment of the less-fortunate and less-powerful, they were focused mainly on protecting the interests of elites.

 The development of chivalry went hand-in-hand with the rise of knights—heavily armored, mounted warriors from elite backgrounds—starting around the time of the Norman conquest of England in 1066.
-The world chivalry itself comes from the Medieval Latin caballarius, meaning horseman.
+The word chivalry itself comes from the Medieval Latin caballarius, meaning horseman.

 In the middle of the 11th century, the knight was not a particularly honorable figure.